goelsonali/PythonCodeChallenge/README.md

 **Day20**   : Write a function that takes a list of numbers and returns a new list containing only the even numbers.<br>
 **Day21**   : Create a program to remove a specific element from a set.<br>
 **Day22**   : Create a program to find the second-largest element in a list.<br>
+**Day23**   : Write a program that checks if a key exists in a dictionary.